AshridgeTechnologies/elemento/stories/Cloudflare usability.md

 - !!!
 Intermittent failure to sync
 - !!
 In create child states, if a Calculation value calls a function that uses another component, that component will not exist yet, as all assigned to childStates at the end
 - Even if it did - are dependencies calculated recursively
+- Runaway connections to db from client when first create and use the datastore
 - ✅ When app re-renders due to url change, it still sees the old url
 - ✅ Changing db id all the time (even undefined to an id) confuses everything
 - ✅ In generated app, base App functions come from "app" instead of the state eg const {CurrentUrl} = app